 Haddington and District Community Council meet monthly and have a dedicated agenda item to discuss any Licencing and Planning applications of note.
 We will take into account any community, personal or group representations made to us on a particular application bearing in mind the Material and Non-material conditions.
 If a planning application is made and to be decided between these monthly meetings HDCC members will discuss and make any comments necessary.
 We will of course mention this and the outcome of the discussions at the next meeting do it is minuted and documented.

-- Material Conditions such as Appearance, Traffic, parking and access problems, Residential amenity (noise, overshadowing, overlooking, developing too much garden space) the effect on Listed Buildings and the Town Conservation Area.
+- Material Conditions such as appearance, increased traffic, parking and access problems, change of use, Residential amenity (noise, overshadowing, overlooking, developing too much garden space) the effect on Listed Buildings and the Town Conservation Area.

 - Non_Material Conditions such as loss of a private view over someone else’s property, Loss of the value of your property, competition amongst shopkeepers, construction disruption are often considered but these shouldn’t influence the Local Authorities decision on the application.

 Haddington and District Community Council will always seek the local views on any planning matters, whether this is verbally or written.
 Our community councillors are all approachable for comment and you can always contact us with your views on each planning matter.
 We will consider these views as part of our formal representations to the East Lothian Council planning authority.

-An individuals representation to the Haddington and District community council is not a formal representation to the East Lothian Council Planning department. we also cannot accept or present any Petitions on planning applications.
+An individual representation to the Haddington and District community council is not a formal representation to the East Lothian Council Planning department. we also cannot accept or present any petitions on planning applications.

 We highly encourage anyone to lodge any comments directly with East Lothian Council as well as your personal view may differ from the publicly agreed views reached by the Community Council and it is important that the planning authority get all views on each application.